5 Ways to be Happy This Spring

-A great way to welcome springtime is to take on tasks that you've been putting off for a few weeks.
-With warmer days, it is an excellent time to clean and reorganize your home to give way to a total spring makeover.
+A great way to welcome springtime is to take on tasks you've been putting off for a few weeks.
+It is an excellent time to clean and reorganize your home with warmer days to give way to a total spring makeover.
 Fresh, clean, and bright come to mind for inspiration.

-This season brings with it several unique challenges, primarily covid19, now a pandemic that has affected so many, in several ways unimaginable.
+This season brings several unique challenges, primarily covid19, now a pandemic that has affected so many unimaginable ways.
 Our best gift to our families and each other is to stay healthy.
-Take on activities that will help you achieve fitness goals to help strengthen the immune system and promote well-being.
+Take on activities that will help you achieve fitness goals to strengthen the immune system and promote well-being.

 Continue to work on a daily structure that delights you.
 Allow us to sit with you and be with you on this journey.
 It's springtime, after all, hope is its greatest joy.

 Cleaning is one of the first tasks on the list.
 It is challenging on so many levels, especially when there's ample space to cover with so little time.
 It is helpful to come up with a plan on how to tackle the task.

 You have the freedom of how you want to strategize and execute your plan.
 You can subdivide the task per room or section of the house.
 Do you want to start indoors then proceed outdoors?
 Or, would you instead start with the more challenging tasks such as the room wherein there's more scrubbing required then save the lightest load for last.

 Entirely up to you, what is essential is to produce a cleaner and livable home for a happier you.